mapbox/mapbox-sdk-js/README.md

 // stylesService exposes listStyles(), createStyle(), getStyle(), etc.
 ```

-To **share configuration between multiple services**, you can create a base client and then pass *that* into the service factory functions.
+You may also **share one configuration between multiple services**.
+To do that, initialize a base client and then pass *that* into each service factory functions.

 ```js
 const mbxClient = require('@mapbox/mapbox-sdk');